 List filters are discussed in detail here.
 Read that page if you have not worked with list filters before.

-But what if you want to show a dynamic range of dates?
+But what if you want to show a list that is filtered according to the current date?
 For instance all the records from the last week or all the records from the current month?
 This is possible by dynamically building the shortcode instead of using it as static text in your content.

 Since this requires PHP, there are a couple of ways to go.
 If you’re familiar with using templates or creating shortcodes, you can do it that way.
 Another less technical approach is to use a plugin that lets you put PHP code in your content.
 However you go, you will need to know some simple PHP to customize this for whatever you want to do in your case.